ahkim3/cs2830final/README.md

 # Arcade Toybox

-Demonstration of web development skills learned in CS2830.
+Demonstration of web development skills learned in CS2830, including HTML5, CSS, PHP, GET/POST, JavaScript, jQuery, Boostrap, AJAX, and Apache.

+This project was previously hosted in an Apache instance on Google Cloud, but was later moved to GitHub Sites to minimize costs.

 ## Instructions